 - Encourage and improve connectedness with children, families and colleagues

-- provide support such as access to the Employee Assistance Provider, union representatives or a wellbeing representative
+- Provide support such as access to the Employee Assistance Program, union representatives or a wellbeing representative

 - Provide opportunities for growth and personal development